City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 ### TPR unit custom fields

-Unlike other instances, KASKO has some additional fields on TPR units.
+KASKO has some additional fields on TPR units.

 #### Categories (field_categories)